BoardActive/BAKit-ios/README.md

 #### Add Firebase Core and Firebase Messaging to your app
 To use Firebase Cloud Messaging you must create a Firebase project.

-* [Firebase iOS Quickstart](https://firebase.google.com/docs/ios/setup) - A guide to creating and understanding Firebase projects
+* [Firebase iOS Quickstart](https://firebase.google.com/docs/ios/setup) - A guide to creating and understanding Firebase projects.
 * [Set up a Firebase Cloud Messaging client app on iOS](https://firebase.google.com/docs/cloud-messaging/ios/client) - How to handle Firebase Cloud Messaging (the means by which BoardActive sends push notifications).
     * Please refer to the following two articles regarding APNS, as Firebase's documentation is a bit dated.
 We'll also cover how to add push notifications to your account whilst installing the SDK:
         * [Enable Push Notifications](https://help.apple.com/xcode/mac/current/#/devdfd3d04a1)